ucsf-library-archives/no-more-silence_workshop-sept2020/README.txt

-This repository contains example Jupyter notebooks for the code used in the September 2020 workshop No More Silence: Digital Community Histories of HIV/AIDS, co-presented by the GLBT Historical Society and the UCSF Archives & Special Collections.
+This repository contains example Jupyter notebooks for the code used in the August 2020 workshop No More Silence: Digital Community Histories of HIV/AIDS, co-presented by the GLBT Historical Society and the UCSF Archives & Special Collections.